4 Fall Foliage Getaways That Are an Easy Drive From the Main Line Area

 It takes about three hours to drive the length of the park on Skyline Drive.
 The 35-mph speed is due to the abundance of wildlife—mostly deer, bears and wild turkeys—that cross the road.
 More than 190 species of birds either reside or migrate through the park, especially at Big Meadows, a large grassy expanse located about a mile from the lodge.
 Other outstanding birding sites are Fox Hollow Trail (which starts at Dickey Ridge Visitor Center), Stony Man (at Mile 41.7) and South River Falls (at Mile 62.7).
 The latter has an 83-foot waterfall and observation point.

 Even if you’re a beginner at rock climbing and rappelling, Teamlink has a guided adventure for you.
-(301) 667-3560, teamlinkinc.com
+(301) 667-3560, teamlinkinc.com.
+Or visit three wineries and distilleries on the Skyland Whisky Wine Shuttle.
+Skyland Resort, (540) 999-2212, goshenandoah.com

 Annapolis, Maryland

 Set sail for a nautical adventure on the Chesapeake Bay in Maryland’s capital city.
-On downtown Annapolis’ brick and cobblestone streets, you’ll be surrounded by four centuries worth of history, architecture and art.
+On downtown Annapolis’ brick and cobblestone streets, you’ll be surrounded by four centuries of history, architecture and art.

-Peak foliage: mid to late October
+Peak foliage: mid- to late-October

 Drive time: 2 hours, 30 minutes

 Stay here: Opened as recently as 2021, 134 Prince is a five-suite luxury boutique hotel located in the heart of the city’s downtown.
 Colonial architecture combines with tastefully elegant décor and amenities for a truly upscale experience.
-Breakfast is included on this fall getaway. $499-$599 weekdays, $649-$749 weekends.
-134 Prince George St., (866) 595-4389, 134prince.com
+Breakfast is included on this fall getaway. $439-$559.
+134 Prince George St., (410) 834-4606, 134prince.com

 At Preserve, simplicity allows the carefully sourced ingredients to shine.
-Think strip steak or pan-roasted rockfish.
+Think pork loin or halibut chowder.
 164 Main St., (443) 598-6920, preserve-eats.com

 Do this: Nicknamed “America’s Sailing Capital,” Annapolis offers so many ways to get out on the water.
 Built in 1940 and one of only several remaining Chesapeake skipjacks (oyster-dredging boats), the Wilma Lee offers heritage or sunset cruises.
 Annapolis Maritime Museum, 723 Second St., (410) 295-0104, amaritime.org